Darkness4/train-station/README.md

 ### Technologies used

-- SQLBoiler for database-first approach
+- sqlc for database-first approach and type-safe SQL
 - go-migrate for database migrations
 - gRPC as HTTP server and main entrypoint
 - urfave/cli for the CLI tooling